Vision + Initiatives

 The ITC is registered for the Energy Trust of Oregon (ETO) Path to Net Zero Program.

-Former CCC manufacturing instructor Chris Rizzo, who passed away in 2015, will be honored in the design of the ITC.
+Former CCC manufacturing instructor Chris Rizzo, who passed away in 2015, is honored in the design of the ITC.
 He played a significant role in the development of the manufacturing program at CCC.
 In his honor, vinyl decals of manufacturing parts he created will be included in a memorial near the CNC shop.